8ta4/quest/README.md

 > How do you identify the start of a segment that corresponds to a question?

-When you're using `quest`, you'll see a little triangle icon (▼) in the left margin next to the first line of the segment you're working on.
-This is the marker that shows you where the relevant text for that question starts.
+When you're using `quest`, you'll see a little triangle icon (▼) that'll always be at a fixed horizontal position in the left margin of your screen.
+This marker lines up vertically with the first line of the segment you're working on.

 > How do you identify the end of a segment that corresponds to a question?